AllwaysCurious/VoiceModLogCleaner/README.md

 ## For Non-Python Users: Choose "Run Me (No Python).bat"
 We've prepared this Batch file for users who may not have Python installed.
 You're welcome to use it without Python if you prefer.
 However, we've also included the Python option for those who are interested! :)

-## The Python version provides greater customization options and flexibility.

 ### I have designed this code to primarily help people who are having storage issues with massive log files.
 Feel free to use it for your storage Log issues!